badnewsgoonies-dot/vale-village-v2/docs/BATTLE_SCREEN_STATE.md

 - Clear separation exists between presentation (ui/components) and game-rule orchestration (core/services).
 Maintain this boundary when refactoring: adapters are preferable to mixing core logic into UI components.
 - Battle state shape is validated by schemas and invariant checks (BattleStateSchema, battleStateInvariants).
 Any state-shape changes must update those schemas and corresponding tests.
 - Several visual and e2e tests exercise battle flows; update or extend them if UI changes alter render order/timing.
-- watcher_prep: no dedicated "watcher_prep" artifact or script was found in the repository root.
-Developers typically rely on existing scripts (capture-battle-ui, mockups, and the QueueBattleView harness).
-If a dedicated watcher or dev harness is required for iterative visual testing, add a short script under scripts/ (no magic numbers; expose constants) and document it here.
+- watcher_prep: a lightweight watcher script has been added at scripts/watch-battle-ui.ts which serves mockups/battle/ on the configured DEV_WATCH_BATTLE_UI_PORT (see src/core/constants.ts).
+Run with: `node -r ts-node/register scripts/watch-battle-ui.ts` to open a browser at http://localhost:<port>/ and iterate on mockups; the script reads the port from the constant to avoid magic numbers.

 ## Recommended next actions (concrete)